Book Review: Escaping The Housing Trap

 Chart of FHA Home Improvement Loans (blue line) from inception to present, indicative of a rise and then decline in smaller-scale development over the course of the 20th century (source: Kevin Park)

 The third claim made in “Unleash the Swarm”, along with the book’s title, is perhaps the source of my main criticism, which centers around the use of the term swarm to refer to small-scale developers.
 There are a variety of real estate developers, and while the lines between them may be blurry, I don’t think any activity involving the provision of occupiable space to another person for rent or sale, regardless of scale, can be characterized as analogous to bee swarming.
 Much of what Herriges refers to is more akin to beekeeping.
-Without doubt, there are important differences between the large-scale real estate developers of McMansion subdivisions, big box retail, and McMain Streets and small-scale developers building duplexes on vacant lots, adding ADUs to rental properties, and renovating small mixed-use walk-up buildings on Main Streets.
-Just as there are differences between industrial beekeeping and hobbyist beekeeping.
-While the hobbyist beekeeper may have a small operation that supports their livelihood, supplements other income, or just provides occasional jars of honey for family and friends, this activity is not to be confused with swarming.
+Without a doubt, there are important differences between the large-scale real estate developers of McMansion subdivisions, big box retail, and McMain Streets and small-scale developers building duplexes on vacant lots, adding ADUs to rental properties, and renovating small mixed-use walk-up buildings on Main Streets.
+Just as there are differences between large-scale industrial beekeeping and small-scale hobbyist beekeeping.
+While the hobbyist beekeeper may have a small operation that supports their livelihood, supplements other income, or just provides occasional jars of honey for family, friends, or farmer’s markets, this activity is not to be confused with swarming.

 Honey bees swarming